 Study of statistical topics including: descriptive measures, probability and probability distributions, testing hypotheses, estimation, sampling, correlation and regression, chi-square.
 Prerequisite: Math placement category 13 or higher, or a grade of "C" or better in MAT 105.

-MAT 251 Calculus I (Communication/Mathematics)
+MAT 251 cm Calculus I 4 credits

 Study of limits and continuity of functions, the derivative and its applications, the indefinite integral.
 Prerequisite: Math placement category 15 or a grade of "C" or better in MAT 113.